Kong/docs.konghq.com/src/mesh/index.md

 <td>
 Audit Logs
 {% info_tooltip %}
-This enterprise capability allows us to store and fetch auditing logs for operations that have been performed on the cluster and - when used with RBAC - allows us to have full visibility into how the system is being governed and configured by the users.
+Allows you to store and fetch auditing logs for operations that were performed on the cluster.
+When used with RBAC, it allows us to have full visibility into how the system is being governed and configured by the users.
 {% endinfo_tooltip %}
 </td>
 <td><i class="fa fa-times"></i></td>